Mariners mailbag: Why hasn’t lame-duck GM Jerry Dipoto received a contract extension?

 How can they not know whether they want to move forward with them or move on?

 Perhaps we’ll have some finality when the Mariners return off the next road trip.
-But at this point, they could wait till the end of the season to decide, or maybe they have decided and are waiting for the right time to announce it.
+But at this point, they could wait until the end of the season to decide, or maybe they have decided and are waiting for the right time to announce it.

 If they’ve waited this long without making a decision, what’s another month or two?